GlobularOne/snr/CONTRIBUTING.md

 ### Your First Code Contribution

 ### Improving The Documentation

 If improving the documentation or correcting it.
 Follow the already-established tone and theme of the documentation.
 For adding a new page, see other pages of the documentation as a template on how it should be structured.

 ## Styleguides

 ### Commit Messages

-Commit messages should be short, descriptive and use the past tense.
-An example of unacceptable messages is, "src/filesystem.py: Adds new command".
+Commit messages should be short, descriptive and use the past tense (optional).
+An example of unacceptable messages is, "snr/cli/commands/filesystem.py: Adds new command".
 It does not sufficiently describe the change happened and also doesn't use the past tense.
-It could have been: "src/filesystem.py: New write command added".
+It could have been: "snr/cli/commands/filesystem.py: New write command added" or "src/cli/commands/filesystem.py: Add new write command" (which is also acceptable)

 ## Join The Project Team